Where to eat along Beaubien Street: our top picks in the neighbourhood

 Bar Mamie et La Cave: for a good, old-fashioned board

-First come, first served, incomparable quality for what you pay, a hoppin’ atmosphere every night, warm and welcoming owners, comfort food and wine by the glass at appetizing prices: the Bar Mamie et La Cave have quickly become a key part of the Petite-Patrie scene.
+First come, first served, incomparable quality for what you pay, a hoppin’ atmosphere every night, warm and welcoming owners, comfort food and wine by the glass at appetizing prices: the Mamie et La Cave have quickly become a key part of the Petite-Patrie scene.

 328 Beaubien Street East